Chapter 0: Intro - Yamaha USA

 Advertising image

-It was 1959 when Yamaha—or Nippon Gakki as it was known at the time—introduced its first ever all-transistor electronic organ.
+It was 1959 when Yamaha (known as “Nippon Gakki” at the time) introduced our first ever all-transistor electronic organ.
 This musical instrument, the D-1, was the very first Electone.
-New Electones were released practically every year over the next few years, and in the mid-sixties, president Genichi Kawakami called upon the company to draw on all of its technological skill and knowhow to create the world’s greatest electronic musical instrument.
-Four prototypes were built, ultimately leading to the development of the EX-21 in 1968, which was made public both at home in Japan and overseas the following year.
-This instrument in turn served as a proof of concept to illustrate the commercial potential of Yamaha's first Electone designed specifically for stage performance, the EX-42, which was scheduled for release later in 1969.
+New Electones were released practically every year over the next few years, and in the mid-sixties, president Genichi Kawakami called upon the company to draw on all its skills and knowhow to create the world’s greatest electronic musical instrument.
+Four prototypes were built, ultimately leading to the development of the EX-21 in 1968, which was released both at home in Japan and overseas the following year.
+This instrument illustrated the commercial potential of the first Electone designed specifically for stage performance, the EX-42, which was scheduled for release later in 1969.
 In anticipation of its exhibition at the 1970 World Exposition in Osaka, however, the EX-21 was put through several additional rounds of development and testing.
 With single-block castings used for the instrument’s frame, pedals, and bench, several prototypes apparently cracked and broke before four could be built.

 EX-21